SKSUB/SOFAR_PROJECT/README.md

 catkin_make
 ```

 NOTE: The whole project was run on a single machine with the help of a VMWare player, but it can work with multiple machines as well with ros running on one machine and unity running on another machine if they are properly connected.
-More details about the husky package can be referred to in this link https://github.com/husky/husky, the husky package is developed based on this package.
+More details about the husky package can be referred to in this link https://github.com/husky/husky, the husky packages are developed based on this packages.

 ## Starting the Simulation